tanaken-basis/mindemo3d/README.en.md

 - viii) Buttons for Resetting, Saving, and Loading the Probability Function

   You’ll find buttons that allow you to reset the probability function settings and perform actions like saving and loading.
+  When you click the “Save” button, information related to probability function settings will be saved as a CSV file.
+The CSV file will also include values for the probability function in each grid.
+Additionally, by clicking the “Load” button and specifying this CSV file, you can load the saved settings.

 - ix) - xiii): Sliders and Checkbox for Visual Settings